sensai7/CCVDrum/README.md

 GAN potentiometers all the way down or up when the board is being powered up, being the minimum value a '0' and the maximum value a '1', the combination of these 4 "binary" values is the selected channel, being DRV the most significant bit and GAN the least significant bit.
+The Volca must be set in Single Channel Mode.

 Useful links